-Gastric cancer as well as its treatment, both surgical and non-surgical, can lead to significant sequelae such as weight loss, maldigestion, and neuropathy.
-In addition, patients are often psy-chologically stressed and exhibit a fatigue syndrome.
-Therefore, targeted rehabilitative measures are necessary.
-These should be started promptly after completion of primary therapy.

-When selecting the rehabilitation facility, the approval of the clinic for gastric cancer patients by the funding agencies (pension insurance, health insurance) is a prerequisite; in addition, the patient's preferences according to §9 SGB IX should be taken into account.

-During rehabilitation, comprehensive nutritional counseling should be provided, patients should be instructed in a teaching kitchen, and it should be possible to administer all scientifically recognized forms of nutrition, from normal whole food to complete parenteral nutrition.
+Gastric carcinoma and the treatments, both surgical and medicinal, can lead to considerable secondary disorders such as weight loss, tumor cachexia, maldigestion and neuropathy.
+In addition, patients are often psychologically stressed and suffer from fatigue syndrome.
+Targeted rehabilitative measures are therefore necessary.
+When selecting the rehabilitation facility, the approval of the clinic for gastric carcinoma patients by the health insurance (pension insurance, health insurance) is a prerequisite; in addition, the patient's right of wish and choice according to §9 SGB IX should be taken into account.
+During rehabilitation, comprehensive nutritional advice should be given, patients should be included in the training kitchen, and there should be the possibility of administering all scientifically recognized diets, from normal whole foods to complete parenteral nutrition.
 All patients should be offered psycho-oncological care.
-Rehabilitation facilities should be able to continue systemic tumor therapies, including chemotherapy and immunotherapy, as indicated.

-Patients who have not yet reached the statutory retirement age should be informed about services for participation in working life within the framework of medical-occupational rehabilitation (MBOR).
-Socio-medical questions as well as the possibly necessary further care of the patients should be clarified during the rehabilitation.
+Rehabilitation facilities should be able to continue ongoing drug therapies, including chemotherapy and immunotherapy, in accordance with the pre-treatment centers.
+Patients who have not yet reached the statutory retirement age should be informed about benefits for participation in working life as part of medical-occupational rehabilitation (German MBOR).
+Social-medical issues and any further care that the patient may require should be clarified during rehabilitation.